-Appendix 10.11 contains a list the Project Water Management Strategies adopted in the 2012 State Water Plan for Region G lists 6 general water management strategies.
+Appendix 10.11 contains a list of the Water Management Strategies adopted in the 2017 State Water Plan for the Region G Regional Water Planning Area and lists water management strategies including demand reduction, direct reuse, Trinity Aquifer storage and recovery (ASR), development of Carrizo-Wilcox Aquifer groundwater from Falls and Limestone counties, increased Brazos River Alluvium Aquifer groundwater within McLennan County, and increased surface water use.
 All of these strategies were reviewed and considered in the development of this plan.